Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 - package: com.function

-When prompted, input *N* so that you can trigger the advanced options prompts.
+When prompted, input `N` to trigger the advanced options prompts.
 The additional settings include:

 - appName: cosmosChangeFeedProcessorFunction